NiMlr/pybiv/README.md

 #### Installation

-`erdospy` can be installed directly from source with:
+`pybiv` can be installed directly from source with:
 ```sh
 pip install git+https://github.com/NiMlr/pybiv
 ```